 Living History-An Intergenerational Philanthropy Project

-Students will develop sharing and learning relationships with senior friends from a local senior center or retirement home as they volunteer to write the Living History of that person.
-Both generations will discuss how they have been philanthropists in their lives.
-They will write, illustrate and publish their books.
+Children develop sharing and learning relationships with senior friends from a local senior center or retirement home as they volunteer to write the "living history" of that person.
+Partners from both generations discuss how they have been philanthropists in their lives.
+The children write, illustrate, and publish their books.
 This unit involves several field trips to a retirement home and one field trip to a local history museum.
-This should be arranged in advance.
+This should be arranged in advance and include permissions.

 This lesson is a celebration to culminate this intergenerational project.
-The students make a final visit to the senior center or retirement home where all the participants gather for a snack and a farewell celebration.
-Students give their published Living History Books to their senior friends.
-Each pair of students reads their book aloud to their senior.
-Back in the classroom, students debrief the entire project through journal entries, reflections, Venn diagrams, etc.
+The children make a final visit to the senior center or retirement home where all the participants gather for a snack and a farewell celebration.
+The children read aloud and give their published Living History Books to their senior friends.
+They debrief the entire project through journal entries.